 So tuck this away – Brie Cake would make a very fine birthday cake for someone who prefers cheese over sweets.

-The nice thing about this appetizer is it requires no cooking.
+The nice thing about this appetizer or dessert is it requires no cooking.
 It’s just simple assembly.
-If transporting, just assemble once you get there.
-It takes 10 minutes, if that.
+If transporting, just assemble it once you get there.
+It takes 10 minutes if that.

 - 1 lb wheel Humboldt Fog ( or 5-6 inch diameter wheel brie or double cream brie- see notes)